Sia Foils Plot to Sell Her Naked Photos by Sharing Naked Photo

 Related: Sia Details ‘Everyday is Christmas’ Album

-It’s unclear what other avenues Sia will pursue to bring the trolls to justice, but for now she’s deflated the value of the pictures.
-She outwitted the photo peddlers and got a chance to plug her holiday album, Everyday is Christmas at the same time.
+It’s unclear what other avenues Sia will pursue to bring the trolls to justice, but for now, she’s outwitted the photo peddlers and got a chance to plug her holiday album, Everyday is Christmas at the same time.
 Bravo!

 See the NSFW tweet here.